bvmites/udaan18-gallery-api/README.md

-# udaan18-gallery-api
+# Udaan18 Gallery API
-Builds an updated json file for your flickr profile
+Builds an updated json file for any flickr profile